venturamatthieu/git-project-starter/README.md

 This branch is usefull to manage versioning on your apps.

 So first, you have to create a new branch.
-By convention, release-xxxX (xxxX means version number like 1.2)
+By convention, release-xxx (xxx means version number like 1.2)

-	git checkout -b release-xxxx
+	git checkout -b release-xxx

 When your modifications are over, merge push and delete this temporary branch